 Whether you are starting a facilitation, in the middle of a facilitation, or at the end of a facilitation, being optimistic and positive will help you facilitate the meeting smoothly and get the most engagement from each member of the group.
 One way we do this is by using ‘appreciative inquiry’ – helping participants to look at issues from a strengths, or “what’s working” perspective rather than “what’s not working”.

 A facilitator has to know when to ramp up the energy in the room and/or when to bring back the focus of the group.
-Having an energetic personality can help heighten the excitement for an upcoming project or get a brainstorming session off to the right start regardless of participant’s commitment to the process.
+Having an energetic personality can help heighten the excitement for an upcoming project or get a brainstorming session off to the right start regardless of the participant’s commitment to the process.
 When tensions between participants appear, a good facilitator has the ability to stay calm during disagreements.
 This takes tremendous energy and skill and will help diffuse tensions and keep dialogue constructive and on-topic.

 In order to ensure participants are not caving into one person’s idea(s), the facilitator will challenge the group by posing questions to either help them think more broadly, deeper or wider.
 If required, the facilitator encourages the group to stop and reflect on their performance or ideas for purposes of improvement.
 Feedback is best when it is constructive and is based on real, observable events that others can relate to.
-The facilitator also demonstrates their willingness to receive feedback by actively listening and incorporating process changes where it makes sense.
+The facilitator also demonstrates their willingness to receive feedback by actively listening and incorporating process changes where it make sense.